Art History Events

 Are you interested in Art?
 Free on a Friday evening?
 Experience New York City's art and architectural treasures with Fordham faculty at The Metropolitan Museum of Art on selected Fridays at 5 p.m. unless otherwise noted.
 Open to all Fordham students, faculty and staff.

-October 25th - Renaissance and Baroque Art - Prof. Ruvoldt
+February 21st - Renaissance/Baroque Art - Prof. Ruvoldt

 Beyond the Art History Major